ibm-cloud-docs/BlockStorage/faqs.md

 1. Go to Server Manager > Tools > Computer Management > Disk Management.
 2. Click Action > Refresh.
 3. Click Action > Rescan Disks.
 This can take up to 5 minutes or more to finish.
 The additional capacity displays as an Unallocated partition on the existing Disk.
 4. Partition the unallocated space as you want.
-For more information, see [Microsoft&reg; - Extend a basic volume](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/extend-a-basic-volume){: external}
+For more information, see [Microsoft&reg; - Extend a basic volume](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/extend-a-basic-volume){: external}.

 ### Linux
 {: #expandsizeLin}